pab1s/ETSIIT-info-dialog/README.md

 4. **Results**: The application will provide information based on your input.

 ## Code Structure
-The main code file, `index_[lang].vxml`, defines the entire VoiceXML application.
+The main code file, `info_[lang].vxml`, defines the entire VoiceXML application.
 It includes the following components:

 * Constants: Definitions of degree program names.
 * Variables: Variables used to store user input and other data.